History of Indigenous Australians: Human habitation of the continent

+The oldest human remains found are at Lake Mungo in New South Wales, which have been dated to around 41,000 years ago.
+The site suggests one of the world's oldest known cremations, indicating early evidence for religious ritual among humans.

 Humans reached Tasmania approximately 40,000 years ago by migrating across a land bridge from the mainland that existed during the last glacial maximum.
 After the seas rose about 12,000 years ago and covered the land bridge, the inhabitants there were isolated from the mainland until the arrival of European settlers.

-Short-statured Aboriginal tribes inhabited the rainforests of North Queensland, of which the best known group is probably the Tjapukai of the Cairns area.
-These rainforest people, collectively referred to as Barrineans, were once considered to be a relic of an earlier wave of Negrito migration to the Australian continent, but this "Aboriginal pygmy" theory has been discredited.
+Short-statured Aboriginal people inhabited the rainforests of North Queensland, of which the best known group is probably the Tjapukai of the Cairns area.

-Mungo Man, found near Lake Mungo in New South Wales, is the oldest human yet found in Australia.
-Although the exact age of Mungo Man is in dispute, the best consensus is that he is at least 40,000 years old.
-Stone tools also found at Lake Mungo have been estimated, based on stratigraphic association, to be about 50,000 years old.
-Since Lake Mungo is in south-eastern Australia, many archaeologists have concluded that humans must have arrived in north-west Australia at least several thousand years earlier.